-7. Stresses and restates its grave concern at the finding of the commission of inquiry that the body of testimony gathered and the information received provided reasonable grounds to believe that crimes against humanity have been committed in the Democratic People’s Republic of Korea, pursuant to policies established at the highest level of the State for decades and by institutions under the effective control of its leadership, and that the crimes against humanity entail extermination, murder, enslavement, torture and other cruel, inhuman or degrading treatment or punishment, imprisonment, rape, forced abortions and other forms of sexual and gender-based violence, persecution on political, religious, racial and gender-related grounds, the forcible transfer of populations, the enforced disappearance of persons and the inhumane act of knowingly causing prolonged starvation;
+; [moved up to PP6]

-8. Stresses that the authorities of the Democratic People’s Republic of Korea continue to fail to hold accountable those responsible for crimes against humanity and other human rights violations and abuses, and encourages all States, the United Nations system, including relevant specialized agencies, regional intergovernmental organizations and forums, civil society organizations, foundations and other stakeholders to cooperate with accountability efforts, especially the efforts made by the Office of the United Nations High Commissioner for Human Rights, and to ensure that the crimes do not remain unpunished;
+8. Expresses its concern at the failure of the authorities of the Democratic People’s Republic of Korea to hold accountable those responsible for human rights violations, including those which may amount to crimes against humanity according to conclusions of the High Commissioner for Human Rights, the Special Rapporteur, and the commission of inquiry, and encourages the international community to cooperate with accountability efforts for such crimes; [adapted from UNGA resolution 80/220]

-9. Welcomes General Assembly resolution 79/181, in which the Assembly welcomed the resumption of the Security Council discussion on the situation in the Democratic People’s Republic of Korea and encouraged the Council to continue its consideration of the relevant conclusions and recommendations of the commission of inquiry and to take appropriate action to ensure accountability, including through consideration of referral of the situation in the Democratic People’s Republic of Korea to the International Criminal Court and consideration of further sanctions in order to target effectively those who appear to be most responsible for human rights violations that the commission has said may constitute crimes against humanity;
+9. Welcomes General Assembly resolution 80/220, in which the Assembly welcomed the resumption of the Security Council discussion on the situation in the Democratic People’s Republic of Korea, encouraged the Council to take appropriate action to ensure accountability, including through consideration of referral of the situation in the Democratic People’s Republic of Korea to the International Criminal Court and consideration of further targeted sanctions against those responsible for human rights violations, including those that the commission has said may constitute crimes against humanity, and reiterated its appreciation to the United Nations High Commissioner for Human Rights and the Special Rapporteur on the situation of human rights in the Democratic People’s Republic of Korea for briefing the Council on the country’s human rights situation; [adapted from UNGA resolution 80/220]

-10. Commends the Special Rapporteur on the situation of human rights in the Democratic People’s Republic of Korea for the activities undertaken to date and her continued efforts in the conduct of her mandate despite the lack of access to the country;
+10. Welcomes the latest report of the Special Rapporteur on the situation of human rights in the Democratic People’s Republic of Korea and commends the Special Rapporteur for her continued efforts in the conduct of her mandate despite the lack of access to the country; [merged with ex-OP11]

-11. Welcomes the report of the Special Rapporteur;

-12. Recalls the recommendations of the commission of inquiry and those contained in General Assembly resolution 79/181, and reiterates the importance of maintaining the grave situation of human rights in the Democratic People’s Republic of Korea high on the international agenda, including through sustained communications, advocacy and outreach initiatives, and requests the Office of the High Commissioner to strengthen those activities;
+11. Recalls the importance of maintaining the grave situation of human rights in the Democratic People’s Republic of Korea high on the international agenda, including through sustained communications, advocacy and outreach initiatives, and requests the Office of the High Commissioner to strengthen those activities; [streamlined]

-13. Welcomes the report of the United Nations High Commissioner for Human Rights, presented to the Human Rights Council pursuant to its resolutions 52/28 and 55/21, on promoting accountability in the Democratic People’s Republic of Korea, and commends the Office of the High Commissioner, including its field-based structure in Seoul, for the efforts that it has made to date, and encourages it to take into account the experience of other relevant mechanisms and to actively engage and cooperate with national, regional and international mechanisms, and civil society, victims and survivors, as appropriate, as part of its efforts to identify strategies for accountability, in accordance with international law standards;
+12. Welcomes the comprehensive report of the United Nations High Commissioner for Human Rights, presented to the Human Rights Council pursuant to resolution 55/21, providing an update on the situation of human rights in the Democratic People’s Republic of Korea since 2014 and a stocktaking of the implementation of the recommendations of the commission of inquiry on human rights in the Democratic People’s Republic of Korea, in which it was found that the overall human rights situation had not improved since 2014 and in many instances had degraded, and urges the Democratic People’s Republic of Korea and Member States to fulfil the recommendations contained therein; [updated following report HRC/60/58]